JuliaDynamics/Attractors.jl/docs/src/examples.md

 - Does not match limit cycles with fixed points no matter what.
 - Matches attractors according to their _weighted centroid difference_.
-  Each dimension of the dynamical system has a typical size that is characteristic for each dimension (`weights` above).
+  Each dimension of the dynamical system has a typical scale that is characteristic for each dimension.
 Then the distance between centroids is normalized by this typical size.
 - The maximum of these normalized distances is obtained.
 - The `threshold = 0.2` in essence means that if two attractors have a weighted